BackupTheBerlios/hjb-svn/trunk/docs/rst/detailed-design.rst

-* HJB achieves language-neutrality by `converting`_ between the Java native types that the JMS API uses and a simple textual representation suitable for transmission via HTTP.
+* HJB achieves language-neutrality by `converting`_ between the Java native types that the JMS API uses and a simple textual representation that preserves the type information that is suitable for transmission via HTTP.

 There is not much to it really ;-)